Gregory of Nyssa: Opposition to slavery

-Gregory used Plato's definition of virtue as ‘something that admits of no master [ἀδέσποτον]’ in the service of his own theological arguments against slavery: (1) each human is an image of God and therefore free, (2) the equality of all humans reflects the equality of the divine Persons and (3) just as the divine nature cannot be divided into slavery (δουλεία) and mastery (δυναστεία, κυριότης), neither can human nature; the whole creation is a slave but of God alone.
+Gregory used Plato's definition of virtue as "something that admits of no master [ἀδέσποτον]" in the service of his own theological arguments against slavery: (1) each human is an image of God and therefore free, (2) the equality of all humans reflects the equality of the divine Persons, and (3) just as the divine nature cannot be divided into slavery (δουλεία) and mastery (δυναστεία, κυριότης), neither can human nature; the whole creation is a slave but of God alone.

-Although the stoic Seneca had criticized cruel slave masters and advised slave masters to treat slaves with kindness (or at least those of good character), the stoics never questioned the institution of slavery, which was considered an ordinary part of daily life in the ancient world; and other ancient philosophers such as Plato and Aristotle also supported slavery.
-Gregory of Nyssa's critique was the first and only sustained critique of the institution of slavery itself made in the ancient world.
+The Stoic Seneca had criticized cruel slave masters and advised slave masters to treat slaves with kindness (or at least those of good character), but in addition to that, Stoicism held that slavery was "contrary to nature", a hugely important thing for them, being that to "live in accordance with nature" was their central ethical precept.
+Other ancient philosophers such as Plato and Aristotle supported slavery as natural.
+Certain Stoics went as far as actual abolitionism.
+Eumenes III led an abolitionist rebellion, inspired by Stoic philosopher Gaius Blossius, who himself participated in it.
+Even though some claim Gregory of Nyssa's critique was the first and only critique of the institution of slavery itself made in the ancient world, there are other examples of it, such as the Essenes forcefully condemning the institution itself centuries before Gregory.

 Neoplatonism

 There are many similarities between Gregory's theology and Neoplatonism, especially that of Plotinus.
 Specifically, they share the idea that the reality of God is completely inaccessible to human beings and that man can come to see God only through a spiritual journey in which knowledge (gnosis) is rejected in favour of meditation.
 Gregory does not refer to any Neoplatonist philosophers in his work, and there is only one disputed passage which may directly quote Plotinus.
 Considering this, it seems possible that Gregory was familiar with Plotinus and perhaps other figures in Neoplatonism.
 However, some significant differences exist between Neoplatonism and Gregory's thought, such as Gregory's assertion that beauty and goodness are equivalent, which contrasts with Plotinus' view that they are distinct qualities.
 However Plotinus does say, "And Beauty, this Beauty which is also the Good", implying the Monad which is the Good is also Beauty in Enneads 6:1, Beauty:6.

 Eastern Orthodox theologians are generally critical of the theory that Gregory was influenced by Neoplatonism.
 For example, Hierotheos Vlachos argues in Life After Death that Gregory opposed all philosophical (as opposed to theological) endeavour as tainted with worldliness.
-This view is supported by Against Eunomius, where Gregory denounces Eunomius for placing the results of his systematic Aristoteleanism above the traditional teachings of the Church.
+This view is supported by Against Eunomius, where Gregory denounces Eunomius for placing the results of his systematic Aristotelianism above the traditional teachings of the Church.